-(Please print clearly or type)
+ment Protocol: Notice of Offence t clearly or type)

 School Information

-School: Address: Tel:
+School: Address: Tel. #:

-Principal/Designate (print)

-Principal/Designate Signature
+Principal/Designate: (print) Principal/Designate Signature:

 Student Information

 Student Name:

 Address: Postal Code:

-Age: d.o.b.
-Tel.#:
+Age: DOB: Tel. #.:

-dian Information der 18 years of age ·)
+dian Information der 18 years of age)

-Parent/Guardian Name: , , , ,
+Parent/Guardian Name:

 Address: Postal Code:

-Res.
-Tel. #: Bus.
-Tel. #:
+Res #: Bus/Cell#:

-Type of Al lleged Offence
+Type of Al leged Offence

-☐ Hold/Smoke lighted tobacco in a prohibited place or area ☐ Supply tobacco to a person who is less than 19 years old
+Hold/Smoke lighted tobacco/cannabis in a prohibited place Supply tobacco to a person who is less than19 years old

+Use electronic cigarette in a prohibited place Supply vapour product to a person who is less than 19 years old

 Date of Offence: Time:

-Location: (Please be specific, i.e., on the steps of the east entrance of the school):
+Comments: Include details, type of product, location (ie. on the steps of the east entrance of the school)

 Witness Information

 Name: (print) Title:

-Tel. #:
+Tel #:

-Witness Signature
+Witness Signature:

-FAX to: Tobacco Enforcement Officer, Durham Regional Health Department Confidential Fax: (905) 666-1887; Phone: (905) 723-3813 ext.
-2188
+FAX to: Tobacco Enforcement Officer, Durham Region Health Department Confidential Fax: (905) 666-1887; Phone: (905) 723-3818

-Personal information contained on this form is collected under the authority of the Smoke-Free Ontario Act.
+Personal information contained on this form is collected under the authority of the Smoke-Free Ontario Act, 2017.
 It will be used for enforcement of the Act.
-Questions about this collection can be directed to the Director of Environmental Health Division, Durham Regional Health Department at 1-888-777-9613
+Questions about this collection can be directed to the Director of Health Protection Division, Durham Region Health Department at 1-888-777-9613.